bikegirl/academic-kickstart/content/project/israel/index.md

 within the Philadelphia community, working with partner organizations, and bringing Israel into their community in a relevant and accessible way.

-Visit the [J]ewish Graduate Student Network](https://jewishgrads.org/) for more information.
+Visit the [Jewish Graduate Student Network](https://jewishgrads.org/) for more information.